bootlin/snagboot/docs/fw_binaries.md

   `CONFIG_USB_GADGET_VENDOR/PRODUCT_NUM`, this will also change SPL's gadget id, so make sure to pass the "usb" firmware parameter when relevant.
 Note that you should not do this with i.MX SoCs!
-This is due to USB IDs being used by snagrecover to match protocols.
+This is due to USB IDs being used by snagrecover to match protocols during i.MX recovery.
-- If you want to use snagflash after recovery, make sure to write down the aformentioned `CONFIG_USB_GADGET_VENDOR/PRODUCT_NUM` values so that you can pass them to snagflash and setup proper udev rules so that you have rw access rights to the corresponding USB device.
+- If you want to use snagflash after recovery, make sure to write down the aforementioned `CONFIG_USB_GADGET_VENDOR/PRODUCT_NUM` values so that you can pass them to snagflash and setup proper udev rules so that you have rw access rights to the corresponding USB device.
 See [snagflash docs](snagflash.md) for more details.